nicojourdain/BUILD_CONFIG_NEMO/README.txt

         a) if the dataset is on a lon/lat grid :
         ./submit.sh extract_bathy_special_lonlat 03 30

-        b) if the dataset is on a stereographic grid :
+        b) if the dataset is on a stereographic grid (use 60Gb instead of 30 for BedMachine):
         ./submit.sh extract_bathy_special_stereo 03 30

 #########################################################################################################